Stable allocations in discrete exchange economies

 The following result establishes the basic properties of the fixed points of $T$ and of $T^2$.

-\begin{lemma} Suppose that $v_i$ is strictly monotone and injective.
-Consider the function $T:U\to U$ as defined above for some $k$. \begin{itemize} \item There exists $u\in U$ such that $u=T^2 u$, $u \leq Tu$, and the preallocation defined by $u$ is individually rational. \item If $u=T u$ the preallocation defined by $u$, namely $\{v^{-1}_i(u_i) : i \in A\}$, is an allocation that is individually rational and not blocked by any coalition of size at most $k$. \end{itemize} \end{lemma}
+\begin{lemma} Consider the function $T:U\to U$ as defined above (for an arbitrary value of $k$). \begin{itemize} \item There exists $u\in U$ such that $u=T^2 u$, $u \leq Tu$, and the preallocation defined by $u$ is individually rational. \item If $u=T u$, then the preallocation defined by $u$, namely $\{v^{-1}_i(u_i) : i \in A\}$, is an allocation that is individually rational and not blocked by any coalition of size at most $k$. \end{itemize} \end{lemma}

-Now it is possible to find all fixed points of $T^2$, which are guaranteed to contain all fixed points of $T$, if they exist.
-We focus instead in the next section on sufficient assumptions that guarantee that a fixed point of $T^2$ (which exists by Tarski's fixed point theorem) delivers an allocation in the bargaining set.
-This solution has some algorithmic implication as well, as we remark after stating Theorem~\ref{thm:decret} below.